ets-soft/prestashop-migrator-free-version/README.md

-Prestashop Migrator - Free version
+<strong>Prestashop Migrator - Free version</strong>
 ===========

 This free Prestashop module allows you to migrate/upgrade your Prestashop website from any version to latest Prestashop 1.7 or transfer data between Prestashop websites in a few clicks.

-Support form: <a href="https://www.prestashop.com/forums/topic/820013-migrate-or-upgrade-prestashop-16-or-other-versions-to-17-%E2%80%93-free-module/">https://www.prestashop.com/forums/topic/820013-migrate-or-upgrade-prestashop-16-or-other-versions-to-17-%E2%80%93-free-module/</a>
+Support form: <a href="https://www.prestashop.com/forums/topic/820013-migrate-or-upgrade-prestashop-16-or-other-versions-to-17-%E2%80%93-free-module/">CLICK HERE</a>

-##HOW TO MIGRATE MY WEBSITE TO 1.7?
+## HOW TO MIGRATE MY WEBSITE TO 1.7?

 It’s very simple, just download <a href="https://github.com/ets-soft/prestashop-migrator-free-version/raw/master/ets_pres2presfree.zip">Prestashop Migrator (ets_pres2presfree.zip)</a> then follow 3 simple steps below